truenas/documentation/content/TruenasApps/UsingCustomApp.md

    Click **Add** to display a block of configuration settings for each storage mount.
    You can edit to add additional storage to the container later, if needed.

-   Use the dropdown to select the storage **Type** you need to mount then configure the appropriate settings.
+   Select the storage option you need to mount on the **Type** dropdown list and then configure the appropriate settings.

    {{< expand "ixVolume (Dataset created automatically by the system)" "v" >}}
    To allow TrueNAS to create the storage volume, leave **Type** set to **ixVolume (Dataset created automatically by the system)**.